fraromeo/ODE_control_with_deepQlearning/README.md

 The algorithm consists in a training phase of 2000 episodes and a test phase of 200 episode, where an episode coincides with an entire simulation of Lokta-Volterra, until extinction of one of the two population or until the gol is reached.
 The initial state of the system is initialized randomly from a gaussian distribution.
 At every iteration, we select an action using an ε-greedy policy.
 Then, the values of the  parameters are changed accordingly and the Lotka-Volterra system of equation is run for two time step.
 This procedure will give a new state, according to which the previous state-action pair will receive a reward.

-The details about the neural network and some other techniques used in the algorithm are better explained in the report.
+The details about the neural network and some other techniques used in the algorithm are better explained in ```Report.pdf```

 ## Results